bevy-cheatbook/bevy-cheatbook/src/features/input-handling.md

 Sensors like accelerometers, gyroscopes, VR head tracking, are not supported yet.

-For most input types (where it makes sense), Bevy provides two ways of dealing with them: by checking the current state, or via [events](../programming/events.md).
+For most input types (where it makes sense), Bevy provides two ways of dealing with them: by checking the current state via [resources](../programming/res.md), or via [events](../programming/events.md).
+Some inputs are only provided as events.

 Checking state is done using [resources](../programming/res.md) such as `Input` (for binary inputs like keys or buttons), `Axis` (for analog inputs), `Touches`